bufbuild/protobuf-es/docs/runtime_api.md

    allows for overriding this behavior to use the numeric value of the enum value instead.
 - `useProtoFieldName?: boolean`<br/>
-   By default the proto3 JSON printer should convert the field name to lowerCamelCase and use that as the JSON name.
-An implementation may provide an option to use the proto field name as the JSON name instead.
-Proto3 JSON parsers are required to accept both the converted lowerCamelCase name and the proto field name.
+   Field names are converted to lowerCamelCase by default in JSON output.
+This allows for overriding this behavior to use the proto field name instead.
 - `typeRegistry?: IMessageTypeRegistry`<br/>
    A type registry to use when parsing.
 This is required to write `google.protobuf.Any` to JSON format.